MichaelHussey/cp-ansible-playground/README.md

 Make sure you have as many instances of *ansible_target* in the *docker-compose.yml* as there are unique hosts in the hosts.yml file, and set the hostnames to those seen in the hosts.yml file.
 Also update *fix_known_hosts.sh* to match the list of host names.

+Also check what username the ansible playbooks should be run under, in this case it's **D003446** and edit the *docker-compose-yml* file to set *ansible_user* to that value in the *target* container.

 Start the inventory (the first time around you should see it build your container images) and then exec into the 'ansible' one.
 ````
 docker-compose up -d